Sicilian pizza, Vltava views, and gelato: Amunì is the endless summer we need

 Amuni

-If you go for the pizza, the gelato window will make you go back again and again.
+If you go for the pizza, the gelato window will make you a frequent customer.
 Fifteen regularly rotating flavors, including traditional Italian favorites such as hazelnut, Malaga, and Zuppa Inglese, a custardy take on an English trifle, are all made directly on the premises on Smetanovo nábřeží.
+It's some of Prague's best, if not the best.

 Pizzeria AMUNÌ Charles Bridge